Our Regional Presence

 MAINLAND CHINA

-CLP entered the Mainland China market in 1979 to meet the energy needs of the fast-growing economy.
-Today, we are one of the largest external investors in the energy sector on the Mainland, with a focus on producing clean and low-carbon energy.
+CLP entered the Mainland China market in 1979, supporting the Chinese economy's fast-growing energy needs.
+Today, we are one of the largest external investors in the energy sector on the Mainland, with a focus on developing clean and low-carbon energy.

 Meizhou Pingyuan Solar Power Station

 For more than 40 years, CLP has played an active role in the development, construction and operation of power generation projects to meet growing energy demand in Mainland China, with investments in over 50 electricity projects in 15 provinces, municipalities and autonomous regions, covering nuclear, wind, solar, hydro and coal.
-Non-carbon assets accounted for almost 70% of CLP's equity generation and energy storage capacity of 7,180MW on the Mainland, as the Group is committed to supporting the nation’s dual carbon targets of peak carbon emissions by 2030 and carbon neutrality by 2060.
+Non-carbon assets accounted for over 70% of CLP's equity generation and energy storage capacity of 7,369MW on the Mainland as of 31 December 2024, as the Group is committed to supporting the nation’s dual carbon goals of peak carbon emissions by 2030 and carbon neutrality by 2060.

 CLP is continuing to deepen our partnerships with leading Chinese energy companies, sharing our technical and management expertise to support energy development in Mainland China.
 The Group remains steadfast in our commitment to responsible environmental management of our energy projects, as well as supporting the wellbeing of local communities where we operate.
 Find out more about CLP China.

-CLPe is focused on providing customers with energy infrastructure and Energy-as-a-Service solutions including solar energy, electric vehicle charging and cooling systems, meeting growing demand for energy sustainability solutions in the Greater Bay Area.
+CLPe is focused on providing customers with energy infrastructure and Energy-as-a-Service solutions including cooling, heat, compressed air, distributed solar energy and EV charging, meeting growing demand for energy sustainability solutions on the Mainland.

 Newport Power Station